Solstice Nymphs (Dancing In Sunflower) | Mel Titus

 Raku fired stoneware and glaze; wired and ready to hang

-Three nymphs mid-dance at the heart of a sunflower—bodies twined together, gilded, ecstatic.
-The longest day of the year, opened all the way.
-Mel Titus—the kiln goddess—hand-builds the sunflower, then surrenders it to the fire.
-The crackle, the copper flash, the smoke ghosting through the green-and-gold petals are all the kiln's gifts.
-Across The Universe gathers women who go somewhere most people are afraid to go.
-Mel's portal is the kiln.
-This is what she brought back.
+Mel Titus, a Richmond ceramic artist, hand-builds the sunflower, then surrenders it to the fire.
+The crackle glaze, the copper flash, and the smoke ghosting through the green-and-gold petals are all marks of that firing.
+Across The Universe gathers women who go where most people are afraid to go.
+Mel's portal is the kiln, and this is what she brought back.

 Mel’s work is guided by a simple truth she holds close: “Nature inspires my work.
 Nature inspires my life.”
 She’s been making magic in the Richmond art & craft scene for over 40 years; owning one of her pieces is owning a slice of that rare, unbroken lineage of craft, wit, and open heart that’s unique to our city.